exiang/open_hub_wiki/Introduction.md

 * In turn, the Model will notify the View that the data has been changed so that the View can update itself.

 ## Yii Framework
-Using a proven and popular open-source framework will allow us to focus on our core business code (managing startup, tracking founder activities, etc.) with greater efficiency, while enjoying the stability of a globally recognized framework.
 OpenHub is using the latest Yii 1.1.22 version.
+Using a proven and popular open-source framework allow us to focus on our core business code (managing startup, tracking founder activities, etc.) with greater efficiency while enjoying the stability of a globally recognized framework.